willtheorangeguy/willtheorangeguy.github.io/src/pages/uses.md

 title: "Uses"
 ---

 This is an informational page that details the hardware, software, and tools that I use in my daily work or hobbies.
-Based on [https://nicknisi.com/uses/](https://nicknisi.com/uses/).
+Inspired by [https://nicknisi.com/uses/](https://nicknisi.com/uses/).

 ![Uses Desktop](/assets/imgs/uses-desktop.png)